 - 1. Download Tor Browser from the Tor Project website. - 2.
-Visit your Landing Page. - 3.
 Ensure the Tor Browser security level is set to "Safest" by clicking on the shield icon.
-Click on "Advanced Security Settings" and select "Safest" if necessary. - 4.
+If not, click "Settings...", then "Change...", then select "Safest".
+Finally, click "Save and restart" to re-launch the browser and apply the new settings. - 3.
+Visit your Landing Page. - 4.
 Verify that everything works as expected. - 5.
 Reload the page using a different Tor circuit by clicking on "New Tor Circuit for this Site" in the site information menu (padlock icon in the URL bar) or in the hamburger menu. - 6.
 Verify that everything still works as expected. - 7.
 Repeat the previous two steps several times to test with exit nodes in different countries and regions.